 The AMS has a long tradition of publishing translation journals.
 Sugaku contains selected articles translated from the Japanese journal of the same name.
 St. Petersburg Mathematical Journal, Theory of Probability and Mathematical Statistics, and Transactions of the Moscow Mathematical Society are translated from Russian, with searchable electronic versions also available.

-Conformal Geometry and Dynamics and Representation Theory are published in electronic format only.
-Access to these journals is also available to any subscriber of the primary AMS journals, and hence they have wide circulation.
+Conformal Geometry and Dynamics and Representation Theory are published in electronic format only and are fully open access journals freely available to all readers with no publishing fees for authors, and hence they have wide circulation.

 MR's companion software, MathSciNet, not only puts this information at your fingertips but also provides over 1 million direct links to original articles and bibliographic data from retrodigitized articles dating back to the early 1800s.
 In addition to its collection of publications, MR maintains a database of authors, another of journals, and yet another of citations.